How do I back up my WordPress website? 4 essential methods

 The backup system can range from automatic, daily backups to manual-only backups.
 The optimal scenario is having the option of daily automatic backups stored for several days, with the capability to make a manual backup before any significant changes.

 Here’s a glimpse of the SiteGround Site Tools, where the backup section falls under security.
-They safeguard backups for 30 days and offer the option to initiate a backup manually.
+They safeguard backups for 30 days and offer the option to manually initiate a backup.

-NameHero, a leading web hosting provider, amalgamates a CPanel interface with the sophisticated JetBackup system.
+NameHero, a leading web hosting provider, amalgamates a CPanel interface with JetBackup.
 Incorporating automated backups running nightly and weekly, in essence, NameHero maintains just two automatic WordPress backups for each site, which may be considered insufficient by some.
 There are additional options to manually create a backup or download it to your cloud server.
 On the other hand, SiteGround does not offer the facility to download a backup.

-It’s important to note that backup configurations may differ among different web hosting companies, so understanding your host’s server resources and policies can help mitigate any potential server issues.
+It’s important to note that backup configurations may vary across web hosting companies, so understanding your host’s server resources and policies can help mitigate potential server issues.

 Method 2:Backup Website data manually